hardaker/draft-pwouters-powerbind/README.md

    resolver will reject incorrectly signed, non-delegation data.
    However, malicious parent zones are still capable of creating two (or more) DNSKEYs, one with the DELEGATION_ONLY flag and one without.
-   However, they would also have to have and publish a DS record as well, which is likely detectable by any DNSSEC monitoring platforms, regardless of the existence of a DNSSEC Transparency Log.
+   However, they would also have to publish those DS records as well, which is detectable by DNSSEC monitoring platforms, regardless of the existence of a DNSSEC Transparency Log.
 Any zone with multiple DS records that link to both a DELEGATION_ONLY marked and an unmarked DNSKEY would be considered suspicious.
 Circumventing this through obfuscation would require the collusion of their parent as well.
    Finally, a DELEGATION_ONLY flag DNSKEY for the root zone cannot be overridden easily, as it would require a trust anchor update in all validating resolvers.

 4. The DELEGATION_ONLY DNSKEY flag